 So basically, This Means War is an extremely entertaining movie provided you turn your brain off.
 The entertainment value does somewhat make up for the massive gaping plot holes, but this is by no means a great movie.
 If your mantra about movies is “I just want to be entertained, and I don’t want to think about what I’m watching”, then this movie is for you.
-Also, screw you because you’re the reason I get to see so many crap-shows, and I’m giving this movie a 5 out of 10.
+Also, screw you because you’re the reason I get to see so many crap-shows.

 The Last Song